A Calm Place For Emotional Healing

 therapy can be a place to understand that, not push past it.

-If you’re curious what that might feel like for you, you’re welcome to reach out.
+If you’re curious what that might feel like for you, you’re welcome to reach out for a free consultation.

 I offer virtual EMDR therapy across Michigan, including Metro Detroit and Grand Rapids, and across Ohio, including Columbus.
 If you’re ready to address the deeper roots of childhood emotional neglect, shame, anxiety, or emotional shutdown, you can schedule a free consultation here.